inspec/train/CONTRIBUTING.md

 1. **Tests:** To ensure high quality code and protect against future regressions, we require all the code in Chef Projects to have at least unit test coverage.
 See the [test/unit](https://github.com/chef/train/tree/master/test/unit) directory for the existing tests and use ```bundle exec rake test``` to run them.
 2. **Green CI Tests:** We use [Travis CI](https://travis-ci.org/) and/or [AppVeyor](https://www.appveyor.com/) CI systems to test all pull requests.
 We require these test runs to succeed on every pull request before being merged.
-3. **Up-to-date Documentation:**  Every code change should be reflected in an update for our [documentation](https://github.com/chef/train/tree/master/docs).
-We expect PRs to update the documentation with the code change.

 In addition to this it would be nice to include the description of the problem you are solving with your change.
 You can use [Issue Template](https://github.com/chef/train/tree/master/ISSUE_TEMPLATE.md) in the description section